How to install Canonical Kubernetes with DISA STIG hardening

 • V-242383: User-managed resources must be created in dedicated namespaces

 • V-242410, V-242411, V-242412, and V-242413: The Kubernetes API Server, Scheduler, and Controllers as well as etcd must enforce ports, protocols, and services (PPS) that adhere to the Ports, Protocols, and Services Management Category Assurance List (PPSM CAL).
 The Canonical Kubernetes ports and services must be audited in accordance with this list.
 Those ports, protocols, and services that fall outside the PPSM CAL must be blocked or registered.
-This step needs followed after the initial deployment and anytime the list of ports, protocols, and services used by your cluster changes (for instance each time a new service is exposed externally).
+This step needs to be followed after the initial deployment and anytime the list of ports, protocols, and services used by your cluster changes (for instance each time a new service is exposed externally).

 • V-242414: User pods must only use non-privileged host ports